shooking/ZoomPedalFun/GCE-3/README.md

 I will put GCE-3 data in here

+CAUTION - You do everything at your own risk!

+I bricked my GCE-3 temporarily.
+I am ok with losing £60 to experiment.
+Your mileage may vary.

+HOW DID I UNBRICK?

+1. Uninstall the Guitar Lab
+2. Reinstall the Zoom PC drivers (get from Zoom's site)
+3. Reboot PC
+4. Reinstall 1.20 Firmware -- this took a long time.
+Seemed to get stuck on step 6.
+Patience.
+5. End of install asked you to unpower the GCE-3.
+Pulled USB C out... plugged back in.
+Light went green
+6. Restart Guitar Lab.
+7. Grab a coffee - it seems to take an age to discover your GCE-3.
+I think it goes of to the internet to find stuff?

 First useful info:

 When you emulate a pedal on your GCE-3 then majority of its functionality works.